-It’s no secret that traffic has a huge impact on air quality; the World Health Organization estimates that road transport is responsible for up to 30% of particulate emissions in European cities and up to 50% in OECD countries as a result of diesel traffic.
+It’s no secret that traffic has a huge impact on air quality control; the World Health Organization estimates that road transport is responsible for up to 30% of fine particulate matter emissions in European cities.

 Exposure to this kind of pollution has both short-term and long-term impacts on health; studies indicate that traffic pollution is associated with increased allergy and asthma-related symptoms, a higher risk of cancer after prolonged exposure, possible fertility impacts, and more.

 The Air Pollution Risk for Drivers and Passengers

 When we talk about the health impact of traffic-caused pollution, we usually think about the exposure of pedestrians living, commuting, or working near busy roads rather than the drivers and passengers of cars themselves.

 However, our current vehicles do not protect us from pollution exposure.
 What is more, it seems that drivers are actually exposed to the highest levels of air pollution while on the road.